Elly Conway: Angus Beaumont-Hannay's crush

 When teen character Angus Beaumont-Hannay (Jai Waetford) was reintroduced in September, a new story arc saw him develop a crush on Elly.
 After he returns to stay at the Kennedy home, Angus "takes a clear interest" in Elly, but her cousin Ben Kirk (Felix Mallard) warns him off.
 However, Angus ignores Ben and manages to cause tension between Elly and Ned.
 Elly becomes aware that Angus has a crush on her, but she does not know how serious his feelings are.
 Anasta commented, "Elly is aware there is some sort of attraction, but definitely not how deep."
 At the school Halloween dance, Angus sings directly at Elly, leading her to realise that his crush is "bordering on obsession."

 After growing uncomfortable with the attention, Elly returns home early and falls asleep on the couch, where she dreams about kissing Mark Brennan, who she has a crush on, Angus comes home and kisses her, leading Elly to kiss him back, as she thinks it is Mark.
 Anasta said Elly "freaks out" when she realises it is Angus kissing her instead.
 Elly did not think Angus would ever act on his feelings and she feels "violated" by his actions.
-Susan becomes suspicious that something has happened between them, but Elly decides to not to tell her about the kiss.
+Susan becomes suspicious that something has happened between them, but Elly decides not to tell her about the kiss.
 Elly does tell her friend Leo Tanaka (Tim Kano), who confronts Angus and warns him away from Elly, leaving Angus "mortified".